 Where Wills Fall Short

-- waiting periods before beneficiaries receive assets,
+- Waiting periods before beneficiaries receive assets,

-- additional legal and administrative costs,
+- Additional legal and administrative costs,

-- and a level of public exposure that many families would prefer to avoid.
+- And a level of public exposure that many families would prefer to avoid.

 These limitations don’t make wills ineffective; they simply define where wills work best and where other tools may be needed.